• Home

 This is an example of a graphic Rating Scale question.
 Respondents select a particular option on a line or scale to indicate their rating.

-How to Write a Rating Scale Question?
+Tips to Write Better Rating Scale Questions

 Rating Scale questions are popular survey questions you can use to measure agreement or satisfaction level with a statement or question.